Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/GRAPHQL_CIRCULAR_FRAGMENTS/recommendation.md

-To prevent circular fragments in GraphQL, consider the following steps:
+To mitigate the risk of circular fragments in GraphQL, consider the following steps:

 ### 1. Circular Fragment Detection via Schema Analysis